Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Data analysis and results

 \subsubsection{Search for X-ray bursts}

 We searched for X-ray bursts by identifying statistically significant count rate excesses in the data.
 First, the cleaned, barycentered event data were binned into 2-s light curves.
-Assuming the background emission is dominated by Poisson noise, we computed the probability of observing the measured count rate or higher in each time interval, given the mean count rate of the observation.
-These Poisson tail probabilities were converted into Gaussian-equivalent significance values using the inverse complementary error function.
+Assuming the background emission is dominated by Poisson noise, we computed for each time bin the chance probability for a noise fluctuation, $p = P(N \ge k \mid \lambda)$, where $k$ is the observed number of counts and $\lambda$ is the mean count rate of the relevant observation.
+These tail probabilities were converted to Gaussian-equivalent significances by mapping $p$ to a one-sided normal deviate $\sigma_g$ via $p = \tfrac{1}{2}\,[1 - \mathrm{erf}(\sigma_g/\sqrt{2})]$, yielding $\sigma_g = \sqrt{2}\,\mathrm{erf}^{-1}(1 - 2p)$ expressed in units of standard deviations \citep{cowan1998}.

 Burst candidates were defined as time intervals where the significance exceeded 3$\sigma$.
-The peak time of each burst was defined as the center of the time bin with the maximum sigma value.
+The peak time of each burst was defined as the center of the time bin with the maximum significance value.
 Burst start and end times were determined by tracking the rise and decay phases of the significance profile until the significance either ceased to decrease monotonically or fell below a 1$\sigma$ threshold.
+We note that this threshold corresponds to a constant Poisson tail probability that is independent of the local count rate or noise level, serving only as a conservative criterion for defining burst boundaries.
+In addition, we estimated the decay timescale for each burst by fitting the light curve with a Gaussian-rise plus exponential-decay model.

 To maximize photon statistics, we performed the timing analysis of the bursts using the full energy band available for each dataset.
 We verified that the differences in the derived timing parameters when using the full band versus a fixed common energy range (e.g., 3--10\,keV) are negligible as compared to the time resolution of the light curves.